 When conducting constraint analysis, solutions and/or mitigations are used to resolve the identified issues.
-Upgrades approved from other planning processes during the GI study process may be considered as solutions to mitigate constraints identified during the GI study.
+Upgrades approved for construction through Board of Director approval or execution of an agreement from other planning processes during the GI study process may be considered as solutions to mitigate constraints identified during the GI study.
 During the mitigation analysis, upgrades that have been identified are added to the models in sequential order as shown in Table 5 below.
 This is done as a holistic approach to use common, previously